Paradise Killer review

 How shortsighted they are proven now, when a neon-saturated open-world murder mystery set on a tropical island in a different reality manages to do sexy ritual blood sacrifice, worshipping unknowable goat gods – and, by extension, the banal, cosmic horror of it all – way better.
 And you get to listen to a banging soundtrack rather than the boring screaming of the damned.
 Friends, I have met Paradise Killer, and it is good.

 It’s also weird, at the start almost aggressively so.
-You start in media res, in first-person, as the exiled detective Lady Love Dies, who was banished from Paradise Island many years ago, but is called back for one last job.
+You start in medias res, in first-person, as the exiled detective Lady Love Dies, who was banished from Paradise Island many years ago, but is called back for one last job.
 At midnight, the entire ruling council of the island was slaughtered in a ritualistic murder, and you’re the only investigation freak with the chops to figure out who really dunnit – ‘cos the main suspect is an obvious fit up.

 Everyone on the island, including Lady Love Dies, already knows the history of it, which is why it’s disorientating to have casual conversations about worshipping Silent Goat, the immortal Syndicate, and discussions of how this is island number 24 and we’re all about to move to island 25.
 You do, however, relax into it as more is revealed, and there are loads of collectable items that give you little jigsaw pieces of the lore.